kevinbravops/Library_v.0.1/README.md

 # Class: Client

 ## Description
-The `Main` class serves as the entry point for the client-side of the library application.
+The `Server` class serves as the entry point for the client-side of the library application.
 It establishes a connection with the server, handles user input, and performs corresponding actions based on selected options.

 ## Methods